Office and IT relocation tips in a post-pandemic world

 Using a platform like Addigy , your IT Support company will manage mobile devices’ security and remotely, and can wipe them instantly if they fall into the wrong hands.

-The best way to ensure the office relocation risks are managed properly is to bring in a team of experts.
+Having a team of experts is a good IT project management practice that manages office relocation risk.
 Having the right IT support who can assess the space, prepare cabling and get you up and running as smoothly as possible will save you a lot of worry, production downtime and, ultimately, money.

 Communication is key – how to prepare staff